xy2119/COVID19_Knowledge_Graph/README.md

 ## Contributing
-If you have any questions or advice towards this repository, feel free to contact me at xy2119@ic.ac.uk.
+If you have any questions or suggestions towards this repository, feel free to contact me at xy2119@ic.ac.uk.

 Any kind of enhancement or contribution is welcomed!